 A customized login window can be a great asset for many reasons.
 Some like to display company-related information so that in case a device is lost, the person who finds it knows who/where to return it to.
+Many will also choose to display user and device information in an environment where users may be using different devices, such as a library or a cafe/restaurant with iPads serving as POS systems.

 These profiles support dynamic values via Addigy device facts, but you can also enter static values by manually entering the desired information.
 If you choose to use device facts, consider what device facts you want to display on devices.
 Be sure to note down the device fact names from this article, as they will be used later.